 Fish vs Fish Oil

 Comparing the price of apples and oranges is a vain exercise; with whole fish verses oil too.
-With your 100g mackerel recipe, you're not only
+With your 100g mackerel recipes, you're not only

 getting the anti oxidant, but also 26g of high quality protein, antioxidant

 minerals and vitamins, mono unsaturated fatty acids, and other PUFAs

 than Omega 3 and vitamin D; all good stuff.